Skip to main content

 A program providing services to improve student academic achievement of eligible students in Title I schools.

-• Targeted assistance school (TAS) program, or
+• TAS program, or

 • Schoolwide program (SWP).

-TAS Program Services
+TAS Program Requirements

 Each TAS program shall—